 How to Cook Swiss Chard

 Start by preparing the Swiss chard.
 Wash it well and chop stems into small pieces and leaves into large pieces, keeping in mind that they will cook down just like spinach or kale.
-First saute soem garlic, then add the chard stems in for a minute or two before incorporating the leaves.
-The stems are totally edible, they just do best with an extra minute of cooking time!
+First, sauté some garlic, then add the chard stems for a minute or two before incorporating the leaves.
+Swiss Chard stems are edible, they just do best with a few extra minutes of cooking time!
 Once the chard starts to wilt add in cannellini beans and a splash of vinegar.

 More Recipes with Leafy Green Vegetables